April Fools’ Stunts – the Good, the Bad, and the Cringe

 To mark the occasion, we’re sharing some past pranks that made our team scratch our heads in disbelief, 😂 or 😱.
-Take a walk through memory lane with us.
+Take a walk down memory lane with us.

 Travel Alberta/Banff Lake Louise Tourism: How Does Lake Louise Get Its Iconic Shade Of Turquoise?